01-edu/public/subjects/graphql/README.md

 ### Objectives

-The objective of this project is to learn the query language [graphQL](https://graphql.org/) by creating your own profile page.
-It will be provided,\
+The objective of this project is to learn the [GraphQL](https://graphql.org/) query language, by creating your own profile page.

-by the platform, a graphQL endpoint that is connected to the database.
-So you can query this endpoint to obtain the information you desire.\
+You'll use the GraphQL endpoint which is provided by the platform (`https://((DOMAIN))/api/graphql-engine/v1/graphql`).
+You'll be able to query your own data to populate your profile page.

-**Note** that for security reasons some tables are private and some are public, you will only be provided with certain content.
+So that you can access your data, you'll need to create a login page.

-Your profile must have at least 3 sections of content at your choice, for example:
+Your profile must display three pieces of information which you may choose.
+For example:

 - Basic user identification
 - XP amount